viamrobotics/docs/docs/manage/fleet/_index.md

 ![An image of two locations, New York, and Chicago, in one organization, Good Robots](../img/locations.png)

-For information on location and how to manage locations, see [Locations](locations).
+For information on locations and how to manage them, see [Locations](locations).

 ## Organization